Ronald MacDonald (athlete): Olympic representation

-Ronald MacDonald represented Canada at the 1900 Olympic Summer Games held in Paris, France.
-MacDonald ran the marathon, but finished the last of 7 finishers.
-He complained that the top 3 runners, who were French, had cut the course, and that only he and an American actually completed the whole course.
+MacDonald represented Canada at the 1900 Summer Olympics held in Paris.
+He ran the marathon, but finished the last of seven finishers.
+He complained that the top three runners, who were French, had cut the course, and that only he and an American actually completed the whole course.

 Return to Boston

-In 1901, MacDonald returned to the Boston Marathon with confidence stating that he would win and break the record of Jack Caffery, another Canadian, who had run 2:39:44 the previous year.
-MacDonald joined 37 other runners that day and ran as part of the top 4 for most of the race.
+MacDonald returned to the 1901 Boston Marathon with confidence stating that he would win and break the record of Jack Caffery, another Canadian, who had run 2:39:44 the previous year.
+MacDonald was one of 42 runners that day, and ran as part of the top four for most of the race.
 Unfortunately, MacDonald was seized with cramps and had to retire from the race, reported to be due to a sponge soaked with chloroform he unknowingly accepted from a spectator.

 MacDonald returned to the Boston Marathon in 1902.
-He and Sammy Mellor were favoured; MacDonald had finished 10 seconds faster than Mellor in the previous year’s Thanksgiving Day 19 mi Around-the-Bay Race in Hamilton, Ontario.
+He and Sammy Mellor were favoured; MacDonald had finished 10 seconds faster than Mellor in the previous year's Thanksgiving Day 19 mi Around-the-Bay Race in Hamilton, Ontario.
 MacDonald and Mellor ran side by side in Boston until the 12th mile.
 Unfortunately, after the half-way mark, in the Newton Hills, MacDonald had difficulties, walked for a while and retired from the race, which was won by Mellor in a time of 2:43:12.

-In 1905, MacDonald was a handler for Boston Marathon runner Robert Fowler who ended up finishing in 3rd.
-Fowler blamed his handlers (presumably including MacDonald) for advising him to stay with Olympic gold medalist Tom Hicks who ended up having a bad day.
+In 1905, MacDonald was a handler for Boston Marathon runner Robert Fowler who ended up finishing third.
+Fowler blamed his handlers (presumably including MacDonald) for advising him to stay with Olympic gold medalist Tom Hicks, who ended up having a bad day.

-Enrollment in university
+University

 MacDonald returned to Nova Scotia in 1901 where he enrolled at St. Francis Xavier University in Antigonish as a pre-med student.
-He continued winning many races and setting Canadian and World Records.
+He continued winning many races and setting Canadian and world records.
 In 1902, he organized the first indoor meet ever held in Eastern Canada.
-MacDonald also raced in the meet, winning the 3 mi race in a time of 15:38, a new Canadian indoor record, and defeating John Lorden, a teammate from the Cambridgeport Gymnasium Association who would win the Boston Marathon a year later.
+MacDonald also raced in the meet, winning the 3 mi race in a time of 15:38, a new Canadian indoor record, and defeating John Lorden, a teammate from the Cambridgeport Gymnasium Association who won the Boston Marathon a year later.
 In 1903, he beat the winner of the 1899 Boston Marathon, Lawrence Brignolia, in a 5 mi race.
 Later that year, he entered medical school at Tufts Medical College, graduating in 1907.
-After a year of postgraduate work at Harvard University, he accepted a position as a general practice physician in the Port au Port Peninsula of Newfoundland and he would become a successful doctor practicing there and in Nova Scotia.